elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/displaying_game_data.md

 ## Incorporating Time

-Now that we're subscribing to time with every passing second, we can think think about how we want to add this to our game.
+Now that we're subscribing to time with every passing second, we can think about how we want to add this to our game.
 Let's try thinking of our game as having small levels where players have to collect ten coins in ten seconds to advance.